pulsarforge/pulsarforge-site/src/dogdays/back-to-dynosaurs-simple-age.md

 Let's travel to a time when dynos were dynos and not anything else, those simple times

-## At the beginning

-Dynos were dark by default eons pass and dark dynos live in peace

-Until light dynos arrive, frying eyes, and imposing their ways They have to constanly convince themselfs, they are civilized, and blablabla

-( Pause to emoji them 🤣 )

 ## Long story short

 To restore dynos to its original form